Yes, she’s a ladyboy and she’s a mother

 Her daughters are always well-mannered, respectful, kind, and affectionate.
 They often quietly color, play video games, or talk to their mom’s clients while their mom works in the salon.
 I’ve also never heard curse words come out of their mouths.
 It is very impressive to me as I was already saying things like dumb, crazy, and etc. in my vernacular when I was 7 lol.

 Apart from Whitney and Toni being very cute, they’re also smart and inquisitive.
 What touches me the most is when they get very protective of their mother.
-For example, when Mariah wears low-cut tops, they’d be like “Mom don’t show your boobs!
+For example, when Mariah wears low-cut tops, they’d be like “Mom don’t show your breast!
 Change your outfit”.

 Happy Mother’s day!